-It’s the perfect night cap, afternoon or midday snack to satisfy those chocolate cravings and add a boost of nutrition to your day.
+It’s the perfect nightcap, afternoon, or midday snack to satisfy those chocolate cravings and add a boost of nutrition to your day.
 However, these are my go-to post-workout snacks.

 Health Benefits of Cacao Powder

 Cacao is an amazing superfood that’s great to add to your baked goods and smoothies, like in these peppermint chocolate truffles for example.